previous next contents top

 Commented Twelf code

-ENKITEI: Interactive proof system for natural deduction with inductive definitions
+ENKITEI-Prolog: Interactive proof system for natural deduction with inductive definitions

-We introduce the interactive proof system Enkitei that extends classical natural deduction (NK) with definitions, including inductive definitions.
+We introduce the interactive proof system Enkitei-Prolog that extends classical natural deduction (NK) with definitions, including inductive definitions.
 For the latter, the system can derive an induction principle and apply it.
 We illustrate Enkitei on the proof of the mirror involution theorem.
 The Enkitei proof differs from Twelf's proof in handling of definitions, in operating on judgements with explicit assumptions, and in being interactive.
 Enkitei builds a natural deduction derivation, using both intensional and extensional approaches to proving universally quantified formulas.
 Enkitei handles any first-order formulas, not limited to forall-exists ones.

 Enkitei is an interactive system: it displays the current judgements and lets the user apply deduction steps by entering various tactics.
 A tactic can prove the current goal, produce a new one, or split the current goal into subgoals.
 The proof concludes when there are no more goals.